selsamman/react-native-transcode/DEVELOPER.md

 Open `/tests/android` in Android Studio, and you'll find both the native code and the unit tests in the project view.
 The unit tests can be run by right-clicking the package containing the tests, and choosing *Run Tests in tests*.
 You can run the instrumented tests (ones that run on a device) by right-clicking the package in androidTest and choosing *Run Instrumented Tests*.
-Because this is a transcoder and requires hardward support, the non-intrumented tests are very limited.

 There is not yet an automatic test runner for integration tests on Android, but you can run them by firing up `/tests` as a normal React Native app on an Android emulator or device, and selecting the